openzfs/zfs-buildbot/README.md

 ### Builder Types

 When a new pull request is opened it is queued up for testing on all of the available builders.
-There are two primary types of builders:
+There are three primary types of builders:

+* STYLE: These builders are responsible for performing static analysis.
+  Currently, style checking and linting is performed for each submitted change.
+Changes are required to pass static analysis before being accepted.

 * BUILD: These builders are responsible for verifying that a change doesn't break the build on a given platform.
 Every commit in the pull